i3drobotics/phase_rtabmap_ros2/README.md

 # phase_rtabmap_foxy
 Demonstration of mapping with Phase camera in ROS2 foxy.
-The package is currently working in Linux.
+The package is currently runs on Linux.

 ## Install pyphase
 Install pyphase from the link below